 It’s not that simple.
 Remember what we said about changes in the brain won’t simply stop when a person stops?
 Yes, the person does have to stop, but it’s getting treatment that will help retrain the brain by developing a new pathway that supports recovery.

-If someone tries something just 0nce, that doesn’t mean they will get addicted, does it?
+If someone tries something just once, that doesn’t mean they will get addicted, does it?

-Frankly, you never know.
+Frankly, you don’t know.
+If that first use feels rewarding, a person may see that substance as both accessible and desirable.
+Making a repeated choice to use again can create both dependence and tolerance for that substance.
 Each person reacts differently and there are several reasons why one person can have an increased risk: